 The area was captured on film from above in February 1939 – Mercator and Blessington Roads are in the bottom right hand corner.

 The London County Council Bomb Damage Maps suggest 3 V1 flying bombs were dropped in the area, although Lewisham records only record two – the latter is probably correct as the most easterly of the trio marked doesn’t seem to have damage consistent with a V1.
 Emma (80) and Henry (66) Nieass died on 8 July 1944 at 49 Blessington Road.
 There were 10 deaths on 29 June 1944 (sometime reported as being the following day) in attack that destroyed most of the houses in Mercator Road – Dorothy Clayton (40), died at number 6; Constance Bunyan (58), Ethel Castlehow (55) and Jospeh Dale (60) all died at number 8, probably in different flats; Dorothy Moir (42) perished at 10 Mercator; the victims at 12 were Robert Goodwin (67), Rhona Holmes (40), Sidney (77) and Ann (70) Mote; the youngest victim was Muriel Green, aged just 3, who lived at 14 Mercator.

 There were other bombing related deaths on the estate too – the Allens, Mary and Edwin, both in their 70s, died at 45 Blessington on 8 September 1940, the second night of the Blitz.
 Also killed in the same house that night was Alberta Hayward (31).

-In the period after the war much of the area was cleared and over 80 prefabs were built either side of Mercator Road and on the higher parts of Blessingham Road, although on the southern side the Victorian houses survived and can be seen behind the prefabs.
+In the period after the war much of the area was cleared and over 80 prefabs were built either side of Mercator Road (pictured above) and on the higher parts of Blessingham Road, although on the southern side the Victorian houses survived and can be seen behind the prefabs.
 They will have been one of the bigger concentrations of prefabs in the area after the Excalibur Estate, Hollyhedge Bungalows and Hillyfields.